kanaria69/Mainecoco/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## Why is no one friends with Dracula?
+Because he's a pain in the neck.